Employment opportunities

 • District Executive Minister Opening, Southern Pennsylvania District

-The Southern PA District which includes 27 congregations seeks a district executive minister for a part-time position equal to approximately 25-30 hours per week.
-The District Executive Minister (DEM) may work remotely or on location at the Southern PA District Office in Gardners, PA.
+The Southern PA District which includes 27 congregations seeks a district executive minister for a part-time position equal to approximately 30-35 hours per week.
 Compensation for the DEM will be negotiated in reference to the denominationally recommended Salary and Benefits for District Executive Ministers.
 Travel is required both within and outside of the district.

-RESPONSIBILITIES are outlined in the position description available upon request and include the primary elements:
+RESPONSIBILITIES are outlined in the position description available upon request and include these primary elements:

 • Serve as the chief executive administrator and planning officer for the District and its Board;

-• If and when necessary, lead the District Executive Team, including Guiding team meetings; and delegating tasks and responsibilities to appropriate team members or volunteers.
+• If and when necessary, delegating tasks and responsibilities to appropriate board commissions, individual board members or other skilled individuals;

 • Maintain confidential files, including, but not limited to, pastoral, personnel, and congregational files;